Humor in medicine—is it really that important?

-Self-deprecating humor might seem counterintuitive in the context of a doctor’s office but it instantly humanizes you without necessarily detracting from your credibility.
+Self-deprecating humor might seem counterintuitive in the context of a doctor’s office, but it instantly humanizes you without necessarily detracting from your credibility.
 Here’s a great example from the BMJ:

-Admit it.
-You laughed.
+Admit it!
+You laughed!

 Sharpen your wit

 You’ve had a long day and the last thing you want to do is see another patient.
 I get it.
 But they’re coming anyway and if you’re struggling to be cheerful, try the pencil smile.
-It’s very simple: stick a pencil between your teeth and force yourself to smile (not in front of a patient, obviously).
-Your brain can’t distinguish a fake smile from a genuine one so you’re likely to feel good enough after doing this, that smiling for your next patient won’t seem so impossible.
+It’s very simple.
+Stick a pencil between your teeth and force yourself to smile (not in front of a patient, obviously).
+Your brain can’t distinguish a fake smile from a genuine one so, after doing this, you’re likely to feel good enough that smiling for your next patient won’t seem so impossible.